How common is the name McCulloch?

 What clan does McCulloch belong to?

-Clan McCulloch was is its own clan with a chieftain for hundreds of years.
+Clan McCulloch was is its own clan with a chief for hundreds of years.
 However, separate branches of the McCullochs were septs of Clan MacDougall and Clan Ross.

 Is McCulloch Scottish or Irish?